COMP2160-Game-Development/Prac-09/README.md

 }
 ```

-Once you have done all of this, attach the `Bumper` script to the `Bumper` prefab.
+Once you have done all of this, attach the `Bumper` script to the `Bumper` object, which is a child of the 'BumperPrefab' object.

 ### FixedUpdate and AddForce
 We are going to start by just adding a force to our bumper.
 As adding forces interacts with the physics engine, we want to do this in the `FixedUpdate()` rather than `Update()` method.
 We don't need to get into all the details here, but you can check out the lectures for more information on why we use `FixedUpdate()` over `Update()` for physics calculations, and not for things like transform movement or other game logic.